 Completion of Registration Paperwork to Finalize Registration

-From the date of the lottery through July 1st, the accepted applicant will have two weeks (14 days) to complete and submit the required registration paperwork and the necessary documentation.
+From the date of the lottery through June 30th, the accepted applicant will have two weeks (14 days) from initial notification of an available spot to complete and submit the required registration paperwork and the necessary documentation.
 If these specified registration items are not submitted within the two-week window, the applicant will lose their seat.
-After July 1st, an accepted applicant will have one week (7 days) to complete and submit the required registration paperwork and necessary documentation.
+After June 30th, an accepted applicant will have one week (7 days) from the initial notification of an available spot to complete and submit the required registration paperwork and necessary documentation.
 If these specified registration items are not submitted within the one-week window, the applicant will lose their seat.

 Applications Received After Open Enrollment Period

-If an Application is received after the first Open Enrollment Period and there are no open spots for that particular program, class, or grade level, the applicant will be placed in the lottery for the next Open Enrollment Period.
-If a wait list has been created from the previous lottery or lotteries, applicants from a subsequent lottery will be appended to the bottom of the current wait list.
+If an Application is received after the Open Enrollment Period and there are no open spots for that particular program, class, or grade level, the applicant will be placed on the bottom of the current waitlist.

 Applications Not Selected during Lottery

-Students who do not receive placement during the random, public lottery or lotteries will be placed on a waiting list to enroll should space become available.
-Parents will be notified by e-mail at the e-mail address given with the Enrollment Application.
-Wait list ranking will be assigned in the order selected.
+Students who do not receive placement during the random public lottery, will be placed on a waiting list to enroll should space become available.
+Parents will be notified by e-mail at the e-mail address given when their Lotterease account was created.
+Waitlist ranking will be assigned in the order selected.
 Students may be placed in any newly available seats even after the new school year begins.
-A student is only removed from a wait list per parent request.

 Parents/Legal Guardians Responsible for Keeping Contact Information Current

-Parents and legal guardians of students on the wait list are responsible for ensuring that contact information is current.
-Applicants that cannot be reached will be removed from the waitlist.
-Once notified, applicants will have two days to schedule an enrollment appointment.
-Applicants who do not respond or do not make the appointment will be removed from the waiting list.
+Parents and legal guardians of students on the waitlist are responsible for ensuring that contact information is current in their Lotterease account.
+Applicants that cannot be reached via email will be removed from the waitlist.